Scille/parsec-cloud/docs/userguide/share_data.rst

 Bulk assign workspace roles to users
 ------------------------------------

-Assigning the same roles to multiple users on multiple workspaces can be a bit annoying.
-Parsec provides a way to bulk assign the roles of one user to another.
+Manually assigning the same workspace roles to multiple users can be a bit tedious and error prone.
+Parsec provides a way to bulk assign the roles from one user to another.

 1. In the Users page, right click on the user you want to copy the roles from: